aryanlaroia28/ComputerNetworksProject/README.md

 MiniRedisDb is a lightweight, file-based NoSQL database created for easy storage and retrieval of structured data.
 The project is designed to be simple and flexible, with three primary components that demonstrate MiniRedisDb's capabilities in various contexts:

-1. **Database** - A standalone database engine written in Go, supporting basic CRUD operations and custom commands.
+1. **Database** - A standalone database engine written in Go, supporting basic CRUD operations, custom commands, SQL and graph based queries.
 2. **Rate Limiter** - A middleware implemented in Node.js that uses MiniRedisDb to track request counts and limit user access to resources within specified time windows.
 3. **Chat App** - A basic real-time chat application that uses MiniRedisDb as a backend to store and retrieve chat messages.